f0rthelulz/gl4pi/README.md

 # gl4pi
-Automates the download, installation, and recommended performance mods for the latest stable release of GitLab for Debian GNU/Linux on RaspberryPi.
+Bash script for RaspberryPi 3 and 4 running Raspbian Buster (lite).
+Aims to automate the installation and configuration of the correct, and most current, stable release of Omnibus-GitLab-CE for Debian GNU/Linux.